Fair Oaks Historical Society Bylaws

 application, family life payment and

-approved by the executive board and a
+approved by the executive board.
+Each

-privileges including voting rights.
+shall have all privileges including voting rights.

 3.2-2 Honorary membership